Republic of Rome (game): 2009 version

 The Avalon Hill company was taken over by Hasbro in 1998 and Republic of Rome went out of print.
 However, in June 2009, Canadian company Valley Games announced that it would redesign and rerelease the classic game before the end of the year.

 The 2009 Valley Games reprint of Republic of Rome has come under a heavy degree of criticism for the number of rulebook and component (board and card) errors, some of which have a direct impact on play.
 The company has made no commitment to correcting the errors, though they have issued errata notes.
 Some reviewers of the new edition describe the production as "disappointing", and it has caused the value of previous editions of the game to rise.
-(A note from the designers: during production Haines requested a serious rule change, which was agreed to but never implemented; Berthold spent hours going through the rules in order to clarify them and correct abysmal grammar and punctuation, but the rules were published in their original condition.)